trampgeek/moodle-qtype_coderunner/Readme.md

 many marks the test case is awarded.
 It should usually also contain a 'got' field, which is the value displayed in the 'Got' column of the results table.
-The other columns of the results table (testcode, stdin, expected) can, if desired, also be defined by the template grader and will be used instead of the values from the test case.
+The other columns of the results table (testcode, stdin, expected) can, if desired, also be defined by the template grader and will then be used instead of the values from the test case.
 As an example, if the output of the program is the string

     {"fraction":0.5, "got": "Half the answers were right!"}